Krystof850/Expo/replit.md

 This is an Expo React Native application with Firebase Authentication integration.
 The app implements email/password authentication with persistent user sessions using AsyncStorage.
 It features a clean TypeScript architecture with protected routes, form validation, and Czech language error mapping.
 The application uses expo-router for navigation and includes both public authentication screens and protected user areas.

-**Recent Updates (Sep 9, 2025):**
+**Recent Updates (Sep 11, 2025):**
+- ✅ **NEW: 9-Question Procrastination Assessment System** - Complete onboarding redesign
+- ✅ Removed welcome screens - Direct flow from app start to procrastination assessment
+- ✅ 9 focused procrastination questions with progressive difficulty and relevance
+- ✅ Blue gradient design system maintained across all onboarding screens (COLORS, TYPOGRAPHY, SPACING)
+- ✅ Progress tracking (1/9 through 9/9) with cyan progress bar and back arrow navigation
+- ✅ Hardware back button blocking on Android for forced linear progression
+- ✅ AsyncStorage persistence for all 9 assessment responses with dedicated keys
+- ✅ Completion logic that sets onboarding_complete and redirects to authentication
 - ✅ Complete Firebase Auth implementation with email/password authentication
 - ✅ Session persistence using AsyncStorage for React Native
 - ✅ Protected routes with automatic redirects
 - ✅ Auth screens: Sign In, Sign Up, Forgot Password
 - ✅ Form validation with Formik + Yup
 - ✅ Czech language error mapping for Firebase auth errors
-- ✅ Comprehensive README with Firebase setup instructions
-- ✅ Developer UX: Diagnostic banner and debug functions
-- ✅ Defensive error handling with AuthErrorBoundary
-- ✅ Smoke test documentation (docs/smoke-test.md)
-- ✅ Environment configuration working (Firebase keys loaded)
-- ✅ **NEW: Google Sign In integration** - Full OAuth flow with expo-auth-session
+- ✅ **Google Sign In integration** - Full OAuth flow with expo-auth-session
 - ✅ Google Sign In UI components in both sign-in and sign-up screens
 - ✅ Firebase credential integration for Google OAuth tokens
-- ✅ **NEW: Superwall Integration** - Complete paywall system integration
+- ✅ **Superwall Integration** - Complete paywall system integration
 - ✅ SuperwallProvider configured in root layout with API key management
 - ✅ Paywall hooks integrated in protected area with placement "campaign_trigger"
 - ✅ EAS Build configuration ready for development builds